sinhasagar507/nlu-data-preprocessing/nlu-project-data/README.md

 nlu-project-dataset
 ==============================

-Data extraction, preprocessing, analysis and annotation project
+It consists of all the data extraction, preprocessing and annotation projrct files

 Project Organization
 ------------